dmkishi/dotfiles/README.md

 Kishi's Dotfiles
 ================================================================================
-This is Zsh-only (at least regarding the shell.)
-Bash support has been discontinued after macOS 10.15 in 2019 switched its default shell to Zsh from Bash.
+This is Zsh-only with regard to shell configs.
+Bash support has been discontinued after macOS v10.15 in 2019 had its default shell switched to Zsh from Bash.
 On Unix-like devices, install Zsh and change it to the default shell.

 Install